danielmalvaez/E-Commerce-Text-Classification/README.md

 # E-Commerce-Text-Classification

-This repo stores the Machine Learning Final Project.
+This repository stores the final project of my team for the Machine Learning Subject of the Data Science Program at IIMAS, UNAM.